COVID-19 pandemic in Toronto: January

 On January 23, the first presumptive case in Canada was admitted to Sunnybrook Health Sciences Centre in Toronto and placed into a negative pressure chamber.
 The patient, a male in his 50s who travelled between Wuhan and Guangzhou before returning to Toronto on January 22, contacted emergency services following rapid onset symptoms.
 The presumption of infection in the patient was made after a rapid test was done at Public Health Ontario's Toronto laboratory, and was announced on January 25.
 Final testing conducted at the National Microbiology Laboratory in Winnipeg, Manitoba confirmed the presumptive case on January 27.
 Authorities said that the patient was experiencing respiratory problems but was in stable condition.
 His condition later improved and he was released from hospital on January 31.

 On January 27, the Chief Medical Officer of Health of Ontario announced the man's wife as the second presumptive case.
 Officials reported that she was in good condition and that she was asymptomatic.

 February

 On February 24, Toronto's third and Ontario's fourth case of COVID-19 was confirmed after a woman tested positive following travel to Wuhan.

 March

 On March 5, more cases in Ontario continued to emerge, including a Toronto man who presented himself to Sunnybrook Hospital and tested positive following travel to Iran.

 On March 12, 17 new cases were confirmed including a baby boy who had recently visited the North York General Hospital in the former city of North York.
 That day, the total number of cases in Ontario increased to 59.

 From the initial case on January 23 to March 18, over half of the reported cases in the province of Ontario were reported in Toronto.

-On March 13, York University, Ryerson University, and the University of Toronto announced the cancellation of in-person lessons, with classes moved online.
+On March 13, York University, Toronto Metropolitan University (then known as Ryerson University), and the University of Toronto announced the cancellation of in-person lessons, with classes moved online.